Skip to content

 What does a demand generation team do?

-A demand generation team creates market awareness and buying intent through content marketing, practitioner POV content, category education, and multi-touch coordination.
-They focus on belief creation and authority building rather than immediate lead conversion.
-Success is measured by brand awareness and long-term pipeline influence.
+A demand generation team creates market awareness and buying intent through content marketing, practitioner POV content, category education, and multi-touch coordination, with success measured by brand awareness and long-term pipeline influence rather than immediate lead conversion.
+Their work centers on belief creation and authority building, not form fills.

 How long does demand generation take to work?

-Demand generation typically requires 6 to 18 months to show measurable impact on pipeline and revenue.
-The timeline depends on market maturity, competitive intensity, and investment level.
-Teams that expect immediate results often abandon effective demand generation strategies before they mature.
+Demand generation typically requires 6 to 18 months to show measurable impact on pipeline and revenue, with the exact timeline shaped by market maturity, competitive intensity, and how consistently the investment is sustained.
+Teams that expect immediate results often abandon effective demand generation strategies before they mature enough to compound.

 The Bottom Line